brian-teets/JPACRUDProject/README.md

 #### With the Application Deployed to AWS:

-- User will land on the index page of application via provided i.p address.
+- User will land on the index page of application via provided i.p address: `http://52.8.112.153:8080/NPSLocationTracker/`.
 - 14 records have already been included on the main page as part of the SQL insert.
      - Click the name of any NPS location to view more details on a new page.
 - Use the `Search by Id` option located on the left side of the page.
 The single result will display on a result page.